Prabodh Chandra Bagchi: Bagchi the patriot

 This organisation under the guidance of Prabodh Chandra gave shelter to the Indian freedom fighters who were branded as anti-government by the British authorities.
 The Association was involved in revolutionary activities with its branches in various European cities and its headquarters at 17, Rue de Sommerard in Paris.

-Even early in his life, during his post-graduate studies, he was actively associated with the Anushilan Samity, an organisation to trigger nationalistic activities.
-This was founded in Dacca by Barrister P. Mitra on whom Vivekananda made an indelible impact.
+Even early in his life, during his post-graduate studies, he was actively associated with the Anushilan Samiti, an organisation to trigger anti-British nationalistic activities.
+This was founded in Dacca by Pramathanath Mitra, better known as Barrister P. Mitra, on whom Vivekananda made an indelible impact.
 Later on, this organisation was transferred to Calcutta.

 Some eminent students

-Dr Bagchi left behind a rich legacy through several of his students who went on to gain pre-eminence in their field.
+Bagchi left behind a rich legacy through several of his students who went on to gain pre-eminence in their field.
 Some are listed here: